deanveloper/notezart/README.md

 A better music bot for better streamers.

 Will have the following features:
+ - [x] Request songs via chat
- - [ ] Request songs via chat or web interface
+ - [ ] Request songs via web interface
- - [ ] Disallow certain songs, artists, or keywords
  - [ ] Web interface for viewing the song list
  - [ ] Web interface for listening to the queue
+ - [ ] Disallow certain songs, artists, or keywords
- - [ ] Front-facing API to allow developers to make their own frontends
+ - [ ] Easy-to-use API to allow developers to make their own forks

 Since I need to pay for hosting, I'll have a premium plan which will allow streamers to have configurable responses.